shrinker03/React-Advanced-Gadgets-Shop/README.md

 The App has two interfaces one if for Users and another is for Admin Users.

-Functionality Users can Perform :- Register/Login, Buy Product by paying through Paypal, Review the product.
+Functionality Users can Perform :- Register/Login, Buy Product by paying through Paypal, Review the products.

 Functionality Admin Users can Perform :- Login, Edit Users, Edit Product, Edit and Mark Orders as Delivered, Create Product and Delete User, Product and Order as well, Admin user can manage the entire application.